DPorichis/to-link/Readme.md

 ![Signup Footage](./readme-media/sign-up.gif)

 ### Feed, posts, likes and comments
-Each user gets their personalized feed, based on their network and interests empowered by our recommendation system.
+Each user gets their personalized feed based on their network and interests, which are curated by our recommendation system.

 ![User experience Footage](./readme-media/interact.gif)

 ### Create and Apply to Job Listings
-Users can create job listings and choose to publish them either globally or within their network.
-They also have access to an overview of all applicants.
+Users can apply to job listings or publish their own either globally or within their network.

 ![Job listing application and creation](./readme-media/job.gif)